bonino97/MazeAlgorithm/README.md

 ### Done:

-[X] - Implement A* Algorithm to automatically solve the Maze & found the best way to Solve.
+[X] - Implement A* Shortest Path Algorithm to automatically solve the Maze & found the best way to Solve.

 [X] - Improve Structure.